TERMS OF SERVICE (SAAS)

 6.3 Termination or Suspension of Services for Cause.
 Either party may terminate the Agreement upon written notice to the other party if the other party materially breaches this Agreement and fails to cure such breach within thirty (30) days after receiving written notice of such breach.
 Further, CyberArk may terminate the Agreement and/or suspend the Services upon written notice to Customer if CyberArk has not received payment for such Services and if such failure is not cured within the period of time stated in CyberArk written notice advising of such failure (which shall be at least 5 business days).

 6.4 Effect of Termination.
 Upon termination of the Services: (i) Customer will have no further right to access or use the Services; (ii) CyberArk will immediately cease accessing any Customer Data; and (iii) each party will use commercially reasonable efforts to return any tangible Confidential Information and destroy any electronic Confidential Information of the other party within its possession or control Customer acknowledges that, prior to termination, Customer is responsible for exporting any Customer Data to which Customer desires continued access after termination, and CyberArk shall have no liability for any failure of Customer to retrieve such Customer Data and no obligation to store or retain any such Customer Data.
-The provisions of Sections 3, 5, 6.4, 7, 9, 10, 11, 13, 14 and 15 shall survive termination.
+The provisions of Sections 3, 5, 6.4, 7, 9, 10, 11, 13, and 14 shall survive termination.

 7.1 Confidential Information.
 Each party may have access to information that is confidential or proprietary to the other party and/or its Affiliates.
-For purposes of this Agreement, “Confidential Information” means the confidential information of a party and/or its Affiliates which is made available in connection with this Agreement, whether disclosed in written, oral, electronic, visual or other form, which is identified as confidential at the time of disclosure or should reasonably be understood to be confidential given the nature of the information and the circumstances surrounding the disclosure, including without limitation information regarding a party’s business, operations, finances, technologies, current and future products and services, pricing, personnel, customers and suppliers, the Customer Data, CyberArk’s Services and each Party’s Pre-existing Intellectual Property.
+For purposes of this Agreement, “Confidential Information” means the confidential information of a party and/or its Affiliates which is disclosed to the other party in connection with this Agreement, whether disclosed in written, oral, electronic, visual or other form, which is identified as confidential at the time of disclosure or should reasonably be understood to be confidential given the nature of the information and the circumstances surrounding the disclosure, including without limitation information regarding a party’s business, operations, finances, technologies, current and future products and services, pricing, personnel, customers and suppliers, the Customer Data, CyberArk’s Services and each Party’s intellectual property.
 Confidential Information excludes information to the extent such information (i) is or becomes part of the public domain or otherwise is publicly available through no act or omission of the receiving party; (ii) was in the receiving party’s lawful possession prior to the disclosure and was not obtained directly or indirectly from the disclosing party; (iii) is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or (iv) is independently developed by the receiving party without use of or reference to the disclosing party’s Confidential Information.

 7.2 Restrictions on Use and Disclosure of Confidential Information.
 The receiving party will use the disclosing party’s Confidential Information solely as necessary in connection with the performance of this Agreement.
 The receiving party shall maintain the confidentiality of the disclosing party’s Confidential Information using at least the same degree of care that such party uses to protect its own Confidential Information of a similar nature, and shall restrict disclosure of the disclosing party’s Confidential Information to its employees, consultants, contractors, agents and representatives who have a need to know such information and are bound by obligations of confidentiality and non-use no less restrictive than those set forth herein; provided, that a party may disclose the disclosing party’s Confidential Information if required by law and provided the receiving party provides prompt notice of such requirement and disclosure to the other party to the extent allowed by law.
 The receiving party shall have the right to disclose Confidential Information of the other party pursuant to the order or requirement of a court, administrative agency, or other governmental body provided that the receiving party provides prompt, advance written notice thereof to enable the disclosing party to seek a protective order or otherwise prevent such disclosure.
 In the event such a protective order is not obtained by the disclosing party, the receiving party shall disclose only that portion of the Confidential Information which its legal counsel advises that it is legally required to disclose.
 Confidential Information so disclosed shall continue to be deemed Confidential Information.